watson-developer-cloud/visual-recognition-coreml/README.md

 ### Setting up Visual Recognition in Watson Studio
 1. Log into [Watson Studio][watson_studio_visrec_tooling].
 From this link you can create an IBM Cloud account, sign up for Watson Studio, or log in.
 1. After you sign up or log in, you'll be on the Visual Recognition instance overview page in Watson Studio.
-Click the **Credentials** tab, and then click **View credentials**.
-Copy the `api_key` of the service.

 ### Training the model
-1. From the instance overview page, click **Create Model** in the Custom box.
+1. In Watson Studio on the Visual Recognition instance overview page, click **Create Model** in the Custom box.
 1. If a project is not yet associated with the Visual Recognition instance you created, a project is created.
-Name your project and give it a description.
-Click the **Create** button to create your project.
+Name your project 'Custom Core ML' and click the **Create**.
 1. Upload each .zip file of sample images from the `Training Images` directory onto the data panel.
-1. Add the `hdmi_male.zip` file to your model from the data panel.
+Add the `hdmi_male.zip` file to your model by clicking the **Browse** button in the data panel.
 Also add the `usb_male.zip` file to your model.
 1. Click **Train Model**.

-### Copy your Model ID
+### Copy your Model ID and API Key
-1. Click your Visual Recognition instance name (it's next to Associated Service).
+1. In Watson Studio on the Visual Recognition instance overview page, click your Visual Recognition instance name (it's next to Associated Service).
 1. Scroll down to find the **Custom Core ML** classifier you just created.
 1. Copy the **Model ID** of the classifier.
+1. In the Visual Recognition instance overview page in Watson Studio.
+Click the **Credentials** tab, and then click **View credentials**.
+Copy the `api_key` of the service.

 ### Adding the classifierId and apiKey to the project
 1. Open the project in XCode.